Terms and Conditions

 8.5.
-Written notice must be sent by electronic e-mail or by letter to the Head of the School and received by the final day of the penultimate Term the Student will be in the School.
+Written notice must be sent by electronic e-mail or by letter to the Head of the School (or Director of Admissions) and received by the final day of the penultimate Term the Student will be in the School.
 See the current Calendar for specific dates.
 Verbal notice to other staff does not constitute formal written notice.

 8.6.
 If the family’s circumstances change and they wish to withdraw their notice, they must do this in writing (by letter or e-mail) to the Head of School.